iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/conversion_technologies.rst

 2.1.1 	Activities  of Energy Conversion Technologies
 ~~~~~~~~~~~~~~~~~~~~~~
-:math: `zsvd.elt`
+:math:`zsvd.elt`
 where
 :math: `z`	is the level identifier of the main output of the technology.
-:math: 'z = U' identifies the end-use level.
+:math: 'z = U` identifies the end-use level.
 This level is handled differently to all other levels: It has to be the demand level and technologies with the main output on this level are defined without load regions.
-:math: 's'	is the main energy input of the technology (supply).
+:math: `s`	is the main energy input of the technology (supply).
 If the technology has no input :math: 's' is set to ”.” (e.g., solar technologies),
-:math: 'v'	additional identifier of the conversion technology (used to distinguish technologies with the same input and output),
+:math: `v`	additional identifier of the conversion technology (used to distinguish technologies with the same input and output),
-:math: 'd'	is the main energy output of the technology (demand),
+:math: `d`	is the main energy output of the technology (demand),
-:math: 'e'	is the level of reduction of demand due to own-price elasticities of demands (does only occur on the demand level; otherwise or if this demand has no elasticities :math: 'e = ”.”'),
+:math: `e`	is the level of reduction of demand due to own-price elasticities of demands (does only occur on the demand level; otherwise or if this demand has no elasticities :math: 'e = ”.”'),
-:math: 'l'	identifies the load region, :math: 'l ∈ {1, 2, 3, ...} or l = ”.”', if the technology is not
-modelled with load regions, and
+:math: `l`	identifies the load region, :math:`l ∈ {1, 2, 3, ...} or l = ”.”`, if the technology is not modelled with load regions, and
-:math: 't'	identifies the period, :math: 't ∈ {a, b, c, ...}'.
+:math:`t`	identifies the period, :math:`t ∈ {a, b, c, ...}`.

 The activity variable of an energy conversion technology is an energy flow variable.
 It represents the annual consumption of this technology of the main input per period.
 If a technology has no input, the variable represents the annual production of the main output.